.png)

 She lifted her hand as she spotted who he assumed was this Camma she’d mentioned.
 “Found her.
 Camma’s headed this way.
 And don’t worry, Danae and I aren’t going to crash your date.
 We were just dropping her off and agreed to stay until she found you.
 We’ll be out of your hair shortly.”

 She scowled.
 “Oh gods, please don’t tell me you’re a freaking know-it-all older brother?
-Because I’ve got two know-it-all older sisters already and really don’t need another sibling judging all my choices.”
+Because I’ve got two know-it-all older sisters already and don’t need another sibling judging all my choices.”

 “Well, you did come to the aide of some strange man you don’t know.
 I could be some type of serial rapist.
 Or a psychopath that fixates on rebellious looking blondes.”
 His smirk grew into a full grin.
 “If I were your older brother, I’d definitely have a lecture or two to share with you about such thoughtless behavior.”